drhelius/grpc-demo/README.md

 ```

 - You can then add the logic of the controller.
-The controller in this demo will watch for `DemoServices` CR changes and will deploy any microservice defined in it.
-Additionally, it will watch secondary objects like `Deployments`, `Routes`, and `Services` to see if they are in the desired state defined in the CR.
-It will also delete any orphaned object not owned by any microservice that may be deleted in the `DemoService` CR:
+The controller in this operator will trigger a *reconcile* when the primary watched resource changes.
+Then, it will keep the state  defined in it.
+Additionally, it will trigger when any of the secondary watched resources change, like `Deployments`, `Routes`, and `Services` to also check if they are in the desired state.
+Finally, it will delete any orphaned resource not owned by any microservice that may be removed from the `DemoService` CR:

 ```go
 func (r *DemoServicesReconciler) Reconcile(req ctrl.Request) (ctrl.Result, error) {